For students

 Sing it on solfege

 Take the words away and sing on solfege.
-Great for your brain and for learning unfamiliar melodies.
+This works especially well with new pieces or difficult sections.
+It is great for your brain and helps with learning unfamiliar melodies.

 #77